Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

 \subsubsection{Bounding the von Neumann entropy}

 The variational forms converging to the von Neumann entropy introduced by \citet{Brown2021b} can also be applied to compute the key rate in the device-dependent case \cite{Araujo2022}.
-Having trusted measurement devices drastically simplifies the problem: for a given matrix element in Alice and Bob's side, one builds an NPA hierarchy for Eve together with the quantum state, resulting in a block matrix SDP as done in \citet{Navascues2014}.
+Having trusted measurement devices drastically simplifies the problem: for a given matrix element on Alice and Bob's side, one builds an NPA hierarchy for Eve together with the quantum state, resulting in a block matrix SDP as done in \citet{Navascues2014}.
 This NPA-type hierarchy converges at the first level because there are no commutation relations to enforce, and thus for fixed $m$ one has a single SDP.
-It is then possible to lower bound $\inf H(A|E)$ by \begin{widetext}